arez/arez/README.md

 that will be expanded over time as the library is fleshed out.

 TODO:
-* Hooks so context-wide can get notified when observers
+* spy events:
- - created
+ - observer created/disposed
- - disposed
+ - computed created/disposed and deactivated/activated
- - deactivated
+ - Observable.reportChange (+ optional "change" description?)
- - activated
+ - scheduled-reaction
-(Is all this just dev tools?)
+ - action start/completed

 * Consider removing Observer from the public API so instead just Disposable is returned from autorun.